divyavut/T20-Kubernetes/Kubernetes/kubernetes.md

 #### Kubernetes Master Node other objects

 5. kube-admin --> it is used to configure the master node
-6. kubectl  ---> its a command line tool that interacts with the kubernetes API server.
+6. kubectl  ---> its a command line tool that interacts with the kubernetes API server and manage the kubernetes resources.
 5. kube proxy --> is a network proxy service that runs on each node in a Kubernetes cluster.
 Its primary role is to maintain network connectivity to Kubernetes pods and services by implementing network rules, forwarding traffic, and load balancing